-Japan imports more plywood from tropical forests than any other country, primarily this feeds its huge construction and housing industries.
-Half of this comes from the rainforests of the Malaysian state of Sarawak, on the island of Borneo.
+Japan imports more plywood from tropical forests than any other country.
+Primarily this feeds its huge construction and housing industries.
+Half this plywood comes from the rainforests of the Malaysian state of Sarawak, on the island of Borneo.
 Sarawak is losing its tropical rainforests faster than anywhere else on earth, driven by a timber industry riddled with corruption, irreversible environmental damage and illegality.
 Nearly all timber production in Sarawak has been from natural forest.
 As these forests become progressively degraded by repeat logging they have not been allowed to recover.
 Instead their final destruction is achieved by conversion to oil palm or pulp plantations.

 Japan is the largest importer of plywood from Sarawak, accounting for a 55% share of all plywood exports from that state.
 95% of imported plywood is used in the building industry for either concrete formwork or flooring.
 Industry sources report that 90% of plywood used in Japan is used in the housing sector.
 A handful of major housing and condominium construction companies build a substantial proportion of new housing, which may contain plywood flooring originating from Sarawak in addition to the use of plywood formwork in construction.

-Many companies in this supply chain claim environmental credentials and an ongoing commitment to ethical environmental practice, whilst simultaneously being a major driving factor behind logging in Sarawak.
-These claims are clearly problematic considering the well documented issues with logging in Sarawak and it is clear that Japan’s construction industry, including house and condominium building companies need to stop buying timber originally sourced from Sarawak.
+Many companies in this supply chain claim to be environmentally sensitive whilst simultaneously being a major driving factor behind logging in Sarawak.
+These claims are clearly problematic considering the well documented issues with logging in Sarawak.
+It is clear that Japan’s construction industry, including house and condominium building companies need to stop buying timber originally sourced from Sarawak.